gmac/shopify_custom_data_graphql/README.md

 ## Current support

-This is a scrappy prototype.
-Still needs several major implementation details:

-- Abstract type handling
-- Selection fragment handling
+While mostly feature complete, this is still an early prototype.
+Needs:

-- Consistent `__typename` handling
+- Tests
 - Support for `mixed_reference` metafields

 This process is intended to run on a client, so should ultimately be ported to JavaScript.
 This Ruby prototype riffs off a significant amout of similar code I alredy had written for Ruby GraphQL stitching.